p4lang/p4c/docs/README.md

 Documenting the workings of the compiler is a never-ending (many times overlooked) job.
 We can always write better documentation!

-In P4C, documentation is generated using Doxygen.
+In P4C, documentation is generated using Doxygen.The generated documentation is enhanced with [Doxygen Awesome CSS](https://github.com/jothepro/doxygen-awesome-css) to improve its appearance and readability.
+The documentation is dynamically updated and deployed on [GitHub Pages](https://p4lang.github.io/p4c/) for easy access and sharing.

 There are two main sources from which we generate documentation: comments in the code and markup documents in the docs/doxygen directory.

 Code comments should capture the main intent of the implementation and the "why", rather than the "how".
 The how can be read from the code,